-- Completely recovered (including date of recovery) - Recovered with sequelae (including date of recovery) - Death (including date of death). - 5.16.3 In the case of parent-child reports where the seriousness criteria has been assessed as "Congenital anomaly/birth defect", the PI must follow-up the event and provide the sponsor with any relevant updated information until the trial has ended. - 5.16.4 All new information/follow-up information must be initialled and dated on the follow-up reports. - 5.16.5 If the diagnosis or event description has changed as a result of follow-up, then expectedness should be reassessed by the site PI.

-5.16.6 Follow-up reports should be submitted to the sponsor (ACCORD) as per section 5.10.
-If required, the CTIMP SAE Follow-Up Sign Off Sheet (CR005-T06) should be completed alongside the original SAE form.
+- Completely recovered (including date of recovery) - Recovered with sequelae (including date of recovery) - Death (including date of death) - 5.16.3 In the case of parent-child reports where the seriousness criteria has been assessed as "Congenital anomaly/birth defect", the PI must follow-up the event and provide the sponsor with any relevant updated information until the trial has ended. - 5.16.4 All new information/follow-up information must be initialled and dated on the follow-up reports. - 5.16.5 If the diagnosis or event description has changed as a result of follow-up, then expectedness should be reassessed by the site PI. - 5.16.6 Follow-up reports should be submitted to the sponsor (ACCORD) as per section 5.10.
+If required, the Follow-Up Sign Off Sheet (CR005-T06) should be completed alongside the original SAE form. - 5.16.7 If, after follow up, resolution of an event cannot be established, an explanation should be recorded on the CRF or AE log or additional information section of SAE form.
+Participant will be considered lost to Follow-up.